 GHG emissions from the off-road equipment sector in Hollister increased approximately 35 percent between 2005 and 2019, from 32,310 MTCO2e in 2005 to 43,590 MTCO2e in 2019, based on data available from the California Air Resources Board (CARB).
 Table A-10 shows the change in GHG emissions for each year.
 As shown, emissions from transport refrigeration units (TRUs) have increased the most significantly, followed by construction and mining equipment and light commercial equipment, which rose by 8,350, 973, and 92 percent, respectively.
-Increases in TRU and light commercial equipment emissions may be attributed to an increase in commercial and agricultural activity, while growth in construction and mining equipment emissions may be attributed to an increase in construction activities and employment.
+Increases in TRU and light commercial equipment emissions may be attributed to an increase in construction activities and employment.
 Portable equipment emissions rose by 57 percent.
-These increases are largely attributed to increases in population that Hollister experienced during this time.
+These increases are largely attributed to the increases in population that Hollister experienced during this time.